Senthil455/Freelance-Services-Marketplace/prototype/README.md

 - sorting by price or rating
 - a gig detail page reading the id from the url

 This is not a real backend.
 The real app comes next with Node and Express.
+Built March 2025.